How to Remove Sticky Residue from Hardwood Floors

 Using A Steam Cleaner

 Steam cleaners can help with sticky floors.
 They use hot steam.
 This loosens the residue.
 No chemicals are needed.
 Make sure the steam cleaner is safe for wood.
 Follow the instructions carefully.
 Move the cleaner slowly over the sticky area.
 The heat will lift the residue.
-Dry the floor with a clean cloth.
-Ensure no water stays on the wood.
+Dry the floor with a clean cloth immediately afterward — standing water is what damages a hardwood finish, not brief steam contact.

 Preventing Future Residue Build-up